rohitmurali8/sync_and_fuse_multi_sensor_data/README.md

 Before running the data synchronizer, you need to configure the paths and topics in a YAML configuration file (`sync_data.yaml`).

-Create the configuration file `sync_data.yaml` in the root of your workspace or any directory and set the following values:
+Create the configuration file `sync_data.yaml` in the config directory of the current ROS2 package and set the following values:

 ```yaml
 folder_path: "/path/to/save/data/"